-To identify databases focusing on other subject areas, check our Research Guides page.
+To identify databases focused on other subject areas, check our Research Guides page.

-For more databases specializing in newspapers, check our Newspaper Guide.
+For databases specializing in newspapers, check the Colby Libraries Newspaper Guide.

 Want to see if Colby has a subscription to a particular magazine or journal?
 On the Colby Libraries home page click on the "Journals and Articles" tab.